rscopes/rescope/doc/Scope.md

  - "unstable"   (see "Stability" below)
  - "stableTree" (when all child scopes are stable, for serialization, etc)
  - "update"     (When the scopes stores data are updated)

-## Stability

-The scopes stability depends of theirs stores stability; When a store goes unstable, its base scope & parents scopes does the same.

 ## Structuring Scopes